efeyagizsan/CS210PROJECT/README.md

 Calculate the distance between the input and every data point in a dataset.
 Choose the data points with the shortest distance as the nearest neighbors.
-The model was developed using the following features:

-/The genre of the video game.
-/Platform: Platform for playing video games.
-/Rating: ESRB ratings
-/Critic Score: An aggregate score determined by Metacritic team.
-/User Score: The aggregated score of Metacritic's subscribers.